The solvability of consensus in iterated models extended with safe-consensus

+At this moment we remark that the key fact that allows us to prove this impossibility of consensus in the WRO model, is that in all our proofs, we are able to ``neutralize'' the safe-consensus objects by making all processes invoke their respective shared objects concurrently, this is the entry point for the Safe-Validity property of consensus to allow us to find the states of the executing protocol with the same safe-consensus values, so that the processes can only distinguish different states by their local view of the shared memory.
+In contrast to the protocols in the WOR model, it is not possible to apply this technique and neutralize the safe-consensus objects, because the shared objects operations are located between the update and snapshot operations, so that when the processes take the snapshot, they have already invoked the safe-consensus shared objects.

-\section{The equivalence of the WRO and OWR iterated models}
+\subsection{The equivalence of the WRO and OWR iterated models}

-In this section, we prove Theorem \ref{thmWRO2OWR}, which tell us that the WRO and the OWR iterated models have the same computational power.
+In this section, we prove Theorem \ref{thmWRO2OWR}, which tells us that the WRO and the OWR iterated models have the same computational power.
+We show that given any protocol in the WRO iterated model, there is an OWR protocol that can simulate its behaviour and the converse is also true.
 To check the meaning of some definition or previous result, the reader may consult Sections \ref{secdcBasicDef}, \ref{secWRONF} and \ref{secOWR}.
-For the sake of simplicity, we will refer to a protocol in the OWR iterated model, simply as a OWR protocol.
+For the sake of simplicity, we will refer to a protocol in the OWR iterated model, simply as an OWR protocol.

-\subsection{Transforming a WRO protocol into an OWR protocol}
+\subsubsection{Transforming a WRO protocol into an OWR protocol}